 When Autopilot identifies that a user has been locked out of their computer after reaching the maximum allowed number of unsuccessful login attempts—specifically, three consecutive failures—it immediately takes action to notify the end-user via email or SMS, prompting them to follow a streamlined process designed to help them regain access swiftly and securely.

-Your users can interact with IT Autopilot in the Service Portal, via email, and their preferred workspace (Slack and Microsoft Teams).
+Your users can interact with Robin in the Service Portal, via email, and their preferred workspace (Slack and Microsoft Teams).

-Your contacts can interact with IT Autopilot in the Customer Portal, via email, and their preferred workspace (Slack and Microsoft Teams).
+Your contacts can interact with Robin in the Customer Portal, via email, and their preferred workspace (Slack and Microsoft Teams).

-You control how and where IT Autopilot shows up — and what it can do.
-Make it smarter by choosing which scripts and KB articles it can access.
-Give it a name that fits your vibe.
-You have full control over how IT Autopilot integrates into both your world and your end users’ — tailored to your tools, your workflows, and your team.
-For more info, see IT Autopilot for end users
+You control how and where Robin shows up — and what it can do.
+Make it smarter by choosing which scripts and KB articles it can access, giving you full control over how Robin integrates into both your world and your end users’ — tailored to your tools, your workflows, and your team.
+For more info, see Robin for end users

 Why end users love it

-IT Autopilot is always on, always available, and always friendly.
+Robin is always on, always available, and always friendly.
 It responds instantly, never judges, and is genuinely eager to help.
 Whether it’s answering a quick question, guiding someone through an issue, or providing a complicated fix, it’s all about fast resolutions without the friction.
-Whether they're emailing, chatting, or browsing the portal, IT Autopilot keeps the conversation (and the ticket) moving forward.
+Whether they're emailing, chatting, or browsing the portal, Robin keeps the conversation (and the ticket) moving forward.
 And if it can’t solve something, it smartly escalates the ticket — with context — to your team, without getting in the way.

 Why your team will love it

-IT Autopilot takes the grunt work off your plate.
+Robin takes the grunt work off your plate.
 It cuts down on repetitive tickets, clears the low-hanging fruit before it clutters your queue, and speeds up resolutions with zero drama.
 Every interaction gets logged — conversations, context, the whole story — so if something needs to be escalated, it’s a smooth handoff, not a cold restart.
-Even when it can’t fully resolve the issue, IT Autopilot still helps by running diagnostics, identifying root causes, and delivering snappy summaries your techs can act on fast.
+Even when it can’t fully resolve the issue, Robin still helps by running diagnostics, identifying root causes, and delivering snappy summaries your techs can act on fast.
 It’s like having a rock-solid opener before the headliner takes the stage.

-For more info on how IT Autopilot steps in, as well as how it suggests scripts and KBAs for you, to further improve your support processes, see AI Center
+For more info on how Robin steps in, as well as how it suggests scripts and KBAs for you, see AI Center

 Under the hood, it has access to: